Bogala/langton-ant-dojo/STEP_5.md

 Redux reducers handle state transitions, but they must be handled synchronously.

-But what about Async like User interactions, ajax calls (with cancellation), web sockets or animations?
+But what about Async events like User interactions, ajax calls (with cancellation), web sockets or animations?

-See more with my presentation [async-reduc-observable](https://github.com/Bogala/async-redux-observable)
+See more in my presentation [async-reduc-observable](https://github.com/Bogala/async-redux-observable)

 ## Observables and RxJS
 What is an observable ?